Environment and society

 What you will study

 The module will help you understand how social science perspectives can change the way we see and intervene in the major environmental challenges of our time.
 It provides a ‘tool kit’ of social science themes and concepts, skills and approaches that will help you take the social aspects of environmental issues seriously in future studies and in life more generally.
-Your studies will explore relationships between environment and society through the concept of entanglement, which emphasises the inherently interrelated nature of environmental and social issues.
+Your studies will explore relationships between the environment and society through the concept of entanglement, which emphasises the inherently interrelated nature of environmental and social issues.
 Alongside this, you'll learn about the concept of geographical imagination, enabling you to trace, map out, analyse and interpret the environment-society entanglements central to understanding contemporary environmental and social challenges.

-Academic writing, searching the internet, reading academic material, making notes, and thinking critically are all important skills developed in this module and prior experience in these areas would be an advantage.
+Academic writing, searching the internet, reading academic material, making notes, and thinking critically are all important skills developed in this module, and prior experience in these areas would be an advantage.

 If you have any doubt about the suitability of the module, please speak to an adviser.

-To join in the spoken conversation in our online rooms we recommend a headset (headphones or earphones with an integrated microphone).
+To join in spoken conversations in tutorials, we recommend a wired headset (headphones/earphones with a built-in microphone).